 - You do not have to disconnect to change a room!
 Just keep connected and select a room.

-- Peanut for Android is using port 5678 TCP and 6667 UDP to the internet. it is NOT needed to open ports from the internet to peanut.
+- Peanut for Android is using port 6667 UDP to the internet. it is NOT needed to open ports from the internet to peanut device.

-- You do not need an AMBE3000 for peanut to do DSTAR.
-I am transcoding it for you.
+- You do not need an AMBE3000 for peanut to do DSTAR and DMR.
+So free digital voice.

 - Do not use Peanut to interlink other systems!